 How to obtain MVRs

 State Departments of Motor Vehicles (DMVs) are good sources for Motor Vehicle Records.
-For links to all 50 state DMVs, visit the AAA DMV website.
+Our Risk Solutions Partner IntelliCorp can help support your screening efforts.

 Some states offer a service that allows businesses to receive automatic notifications of changes to their drivers' MVRs.
 This is an excellent way to provide immediate intervention and counseling of drivers rather than waiting for an annual MVR review.